Kodular/Documentation/docs/components/user-interface/text-box.md

 ## Overview

-<p>A box for the user to enter text.
-The initial or user-entered text value is in the <code>Text</code> property.
-If blank, the <code>Hint</code> property, which appears as faint text in the box, can provide the user with guidance as to what to type.</p><p>The <code>MultiLine</code> property determines if the text can havemore than one line.
+A box for the user to enter text.
+The initial or user-entered text value is in the `` Text `` property.
+If blank, the `` Hint `` property, which appears as faint text in the box, can provide the user with guidance as to what to type.

+The `` MultiLine `` property determines if the text can havemore than one line.
 For a single line text box, the keyboard will closeautomatically when the user presses the Done key.
-To close the keyboard for multiline text boxes, the app should use  the HideKeyboard method or  rely on the user to press the Back key.</p><p>The <code> NumbersOnly</code> property restricts the keyboard to acceptnumeric input only.</p><p>Other properties affect the appearance of the text box (<code>TextAlignment</code>, <code>BackgroundColor</code>, etc.) and whether it can be used (<code>Enabled</code>).</p><p>Text boxes are usually used with the <code>Button</code> component, with the user clicking on the button when text entry is complete.</p><p>If the text entered by the user should not be displayed, use <code>PasswordTextBox</code> instead.</p>
+To close the keyboard for multiline text boxes, the app should use the HideKeyboard method or rely on the user to press the Back key.

+The ``  NumbersOnly `` property restricts the keyboard to acceptnumeric input only.

+Other properties affect the appearance of the text box (`` TextAlignment ``, `` BackgroundColor ``, etc.) and whether it can be used (`` Enabled ``).

+Text boxes are usually used with the `` Button `` component, with the user clicking on the button when text entry is complete.

+If the text entered by the user should not be displayed, use `` PasswordTextBox `` instead.

 ## Events